UCLL-introproject-project/pygame-development-project-ao-2425-v2-JodyvD-UCLL/blackjack_game.md

 ## Steps taken
 - Created Trello bord for collaboration with M
 - Created test card deck on [Make a deck](https://www.me.uk/cards/makeadeck.cgi)
-- Converted SVG's to PNG's
+- Converted SVGs to PNGs
 - Created (sub)directories for later on

 ## Trello